Noncompete Agreements Lawyer

 If you are involved in a non-compete dispute with your employer or former employer, we can help you protect your rights and interests.
 While we can and will aggressively represent your interests in court, we understand that litigation is not always the most effective route.
 Attorney Swartz will review your situation in detail and offer candid advice about whether pursuing negotiation, mediation or arbitration may be a better option given your circumstances and your goals.
 Whatever the situation, we seek to give you the information you need to achieve the best possible outcome.

-Whether you have questions about your non-competition, non-solicitation or non-disclosure agreement or you are under attack from your employer or former employer for alleged violations, contact Swartz Law online or by calling (816) 444-8900 to speak with our Kansas City non-compete agreements attorney.
+Whether you have questions about your non-competition, non-solicitation or non-disclosure agreement or you are under attack from your employer or former employer for alleged violations, contact Swartz Law online or by calling (816) 444-8900 to speak with our Overland Park non-compete agreements attorney.